Radiotherapy

 Radiotherapy can cause side effects, although many of these can be treated or prevented and most will pass once treatment stops.

-It varies from person to person and depends on things such as the part of your body being treated and the type of radiotherapy you have.
+Side effects vary from person to person and depend on things such as the part of your body being treated and the type of radiotherapy you have.
 Ask your care team about the side effects you might get.

 Sore skin

-In some people, radiotherapy can make the skin sore and red (similar to sunburn), darker than normal or dry and itchy.
+In some people, radiotherapy can make your skin sore, change colour (it might become red, lighter or darker than your normal skin tone), or dry and itchy.
+Sometimes it can blister and peel.

-This tends to start a week or two after treatment begins.
+This tends to start 1 to 2 weeks after treatment begins.

-• washing your skin every day with mild, unperfumed soap
+• wash your skin every day with your usual soap

-• patting your skin dry instead of rubbing it
+• pat your skin dry instead of rubbing it

-• not using perfume, perfumed soaps or talcum powder on the area
+• avoid using heat or cold packs on the area

-• wearing loose-fitting clothes made of natural fibres, and avoid tight collars, ties or shoulder straps
+• try wearing loose-fitting clothes made from natural fibres such as cotton or silk, and avoid tight bands, ties or straps on the sore area

-• using a high-factor sunscreen (SPF 15 or above) to protect your skin from the sun
+• use a high-factor sunscreen (SPF 50 or above) to protect your skin from the sun and continue to use it for at least a year after treatment ends

-Skin problems usually settle within two to four weeks of treatment finishing, but sometimes your skin may stay slightly darker (like it's tanned) than it was before.
+Skin problems usually settle within 2 to 4 weeks of treatment finishing, but sometimes your skin might stay slightly darker or lighter than it was before.

 Tiredness